gumaerc-testorg/15.071-spring-2017/content/pages/linear-regression/assignment-2/state-data.md

 For which state do we make the smallest absolute error?

-Exercise 15

-&nbsp;Maine&nbsp;

-&nbsp;Florida&nbsp;

-&nbsp;Indiana&nbsp;

-&nbsp;Illinois&nbsp;

-Explanation

-You can look at the sorted list of absolute errors by typing

-sort(abs(model$residuals))

-into your R console (where "model" is the name of your model).
-Alternatively, you can compute the residuals manually by typing

-sort(abs(statedata$Life.Exp - predict(model)))

-in your R console.
-The smallest absolute error is for Indiana.
+ Maine

+ Florida

+ Indiana

+ Illinois

 For which state do we make the largest absolute error?

-Exercise 16

-&nbsp;Hawaii&nbsp;

-&nbsp;Maine&nbsp;

-&nbsp;Texas&nbsp;

-&nbsp;South Carolina&nbsp;

-Explanation

-You can look at the sorted list of absolute errors by typing

-sort(abs(model$residuals))

-into your R console (where "model" is the name of your model).
-Alternatively, you can compute the residuals manually by typing

-sort(abs(statedata$Life.Exp - predict(model)))

-in your R console.
-The largest absolute error is for Hawaii.

-CheckShow Answer
+ Hawaii

+ Maine

+ Texas

+ South Carolina

-- {{% resource_link "d64b9247-3ae1-fb23-50f1-b27dc8fbde0b" "Back: Detecting Flu Epidemics via Search Engine Query Data" %}}
+{{% resource_link "d64b9247-3ae1-fb23-50f1-b27dc8fbde0b" "Back: Detecting Flu Epidemics via Search Engine Query Data" %}}
-- {{% resource_link "c4464cf4-9ddb-1a4b-c78c-faa6f93b74de" "Continue: Logistic Regression" %}}